-Description Master Session Presentation by the faculty member of the theoretical content of the subject using audiovisual media.
-Troubleshooting and exercises / or Activity in which problems and/or exercises related to the subject will be formulated.
+Methodologies Description Lecturing Presentation by the faculty member of the theoretical content of the subject using audiovisual media.
+Problem solving Activity in which problems and/or exercises related to the subject will be formulated.
 Students should develop appropriate solutions by applying formulas or algorithms to manage the available information and interpret the results.

-Laboratory practises Activities of application of the theoretical background to specific situations, aimed to the acquisitio of basic skills related to the subject.
+Laboratory practices Activities of application of the theoretical background to specific situations, aimed to the acquisition of basic skills related to the subject.
 Will be developed in the laboratories or computer rooms of the center in which subject is given.
 Those rooms will be equipped with the necessary specialized equipment.
-Autonomous troubleshooting and exercises Activity in which the teacher formulates problems and/or exercises related to the subject, and the or student must develop the analysis and resolution in an autonomous way.
+Autonomous problem Activity in which the teacher formulates problems and/or exercises related to the subject, and the solving student must develop the analysis and resolution in an autonomous way.

-Methodologies Description Master Session Any doubt related with the contents given in the mater sessions will be clarified.
-Troubleshooting and / or exercises Any doubt related with the problems resolved in the seminars of problems will be answered.
-Laboratory practises Any doubt related with the laboratory practices will be answered.
+Personalized attention Methodologies Description Lecturing Any doubt related with the contents given in the mater sessions will be clarified.
+Problem solving Any doubt related with the problems resolved in the seminars of problems will be answered.
+Laboratory practice s Any doubt related with the laboratory practices will be answered.

-Assessment Description Qualification n Training and Learning Results Autonomous troubleshooting and / or exercises Students must solve independently, and periodically submit problems or exercises formulated by the faculty member.
+Assessment Description Qualification n Training and Learning Results Autonomous problem solving Students must solve independently, and periodically submit problems or exercises formulated by the faculty member.
 The results and the procedure followed in the execution will be evaluated.
 According to current legislation, the final grade will be numeric and between 0 and 10.
-10 B3 C4 D2 D3 D10 Multiple choice tests The purpose of these tests, which will be carried out in the date of the official announcement of examinations, is to assess the level of theoretical knowledge acquired by students in classroom sessions.
+10 B3 C4 D2 D10 Objective questions exam The purpose of these tests, which will be carried out in the date of the official announcement of examinations, is to assess the level of theoretical knowledge acquired by students in classroom sessions.
 Written tests are multiple choices, multiple responses, in which students can achieve a numerical score between 0 and 10, according to current legislation.
-40 B3 C4 D10 Troubleshooting and / or exercises The evaluation of the knowledge gained by students in seminars will be through a written exam, in the official announcement of examinations, in which the student must solve 4 or 5 problems related to the subject under study.
+40 B3 C4 D10 Problem solving The evaluation of the knowledge gained by students in seminars will be through a written exam, in the official announcement of examinations, in which the student must solve 4 or 5 problems related to the subject under study.
 The exam will be graded according to the current legislation, with a numerical final grade between 0 and 10.
-40 B3 C4 D2 D3 D10 Reports / memories of practice After each laboratory session, the student should answer an oral question or prepare a detailed report including aspects such as objective and theoretical foundations, procedure followed, materials used, results and interpretation.
+40 B3 C4 D2 D10 Practices report After each laboratory session, the student should answer an oral question or prepare a detailed report including aspects such as objective and theoretical foundations, procedure followed, materials used, results and interpretation.
 The aspects considered in the evaluation are the content of the report, the understanding of the work done, the ability of summarising, quality of presentation, and the personal contribution.
 The final score, between 0 and 10, will be the average of the marks obtained in the various reports made and/or writing or oral test that could be done for each practice.
-10 C4 D3 D17
+10 C4 D17